will093/will093.github.io/_posts/2019-07-03-angular-universal-for-angular-developers.md

 ![Ghibli demo application](/images/angular-universal-for-angular/ghibli-demo-application.jpg)

-If we look at the codebase for this application, we see that Angular has made quite a few changes in order to transform in into a Universal app - we will take a look at these now.
+If we look at the codebase for this application, we see that Angular has made quite a few changes in order to transform it into a Universal app - we will take a look at these now.

 # A deep dive into an Angular Universal app